-As presented in their paper, Lu et.al. will determine some events to be ordered that should not be.
-This derives from their claim that if you artificially order two events and then fail to find a schedule the events cannot occur in that order (and hence are always ordered in the reverse direction).
-Only a small change is needed to get the preferred result.
-It could be that two events could occur in the artificially added order but the program would deadlock later in its execution.
-Instead of insisting on a schedule for the entire program it is only necessary to fine a prefix of a schedule that includes the two artificially ordered events.
+As presented in their paper, the algorithm of Lu et.al. determines some events to be ordered that should not be (according to our definitions).
+This derives from their claim that if you artificially order two events and then fail to find a complete schedule, the events cannot occur in that order (and hence are always ordered in the reverse direction).
+It could be that two events can occur in the artificially added order, but then the program deadlocks later in its execution.
+Only a small change to their algorithm is needed to get the preferred result.
+Instead of insisting on a schedule for the entire program it is only necessary to find a prefix of a schedule that includes the two artificially ordered events.
 Their algorithm provides the necessary information to determine if such a prefix exists.